 In 2012, Iowa’s governor selected Drake as a regional hub for STEM education and economic development.
 As a result, Drake and its students are engaged in bringing outstanding STEM offerings and events to K-12 students across the state.
 Drake students also serve as mentors for Drake’s new STEM Explorers program, which provides guidance, support, scholarships, and employment opportunities for local, high-potential high schoolers with financial need.

 Soon Drake students in STEM fields will learn, research, and collaborate in new, state-of-the-art spaces.
 Launched in 2014, new construction and renovation are creating an interconnecting $65-million STEM@DRAKE complex that brings together science, technology, education, and math departments in a collaborative learning environment.
-With these new spaces comes new opportunity—Drake is adding new STEM majors at the undergraduate and graduate levels, some available in Fall 2015.
+With these new spaces comes new opportunity—Drake is adding new STEM majors at the undergraduate and graduate levels.

 Depending on your interests and goals, Drake University offers a variety of programs to prepare you for a career in STEM.
 And with current construction of a $65 million STEM@DRAKE complex, you will be exploring and collaborating in state-of-the-art learning spaces.

 Oct.
 19 - Campus Preview Half-Day